 Many businesses and TV stations are currently looking to take their content OTT—Over The Top.
-The OTT industry, referring to internet-based distribution of premium media, is booming.
+The OTT industry, referring to the internet-based distribution of premium media, is booming.
 In the US, for example, subscribers to OTT services more than doubled between Q2 2017 and Q2 2018.
 In many countries, the annual growth rate for the OTT market is more than 30 percent.
 This blog will focus on selecting an OTT video platform provider for broadcasting live online.

 Specifically, we’re going to look at the must-have defining features for a modern OTT video platform provider in 2019.
 We’ll review seven essential features.
 Anytime you’re selecting an OTT video platform provider, you should be absolutely sure that these features are included.